mottaquikarim/pycontent/content/topics/foundations_pandas.md

 | *index position* |  0         |   1    |   2  |    3   |   4   |

 Notice how the index position doesn't change, but the `Index` labels follow their corresponding values.
 This is extremely helpful in data analysis because, no matter how you've sorted or sliced the data, each item can always be accessed by the same `Index` label.

+## Key Takeaways

+* When you import Numpy and Pandas, it's standard convention to import `numpy as np` and `pandas as pd`.
+* Conceptually, an ndarray is like a matrix that can have any number of dimensions.
+* The syntax for creating an ndarray manually is `a = np.array(data, ndim)`, where `ndim` is the number of dimensions.
+* All the values in an ndarray must be homogenous.
+* An ndarray supports vectorized operations.
+* A Series is a 1-D ndarray that inherits the above ndarray qualities.
+* The syntax for creating a Series manually is `s = pd.Series(data, index)`.
+* By default, the `index` parameter assigns an zero-based index to a Series.
+Alternatively, you can assign custom index labels.
+* A DataFrame is a 2-D ndarray that is conceptually similar to a table in a spreadsheet.
+* The syntax for creating a DataFrame manually is `df = pd.DataFrame(data, index, columns)`.
+* In a Pandas Series or DataFrame, you can access each value, row, or column by referencing its `Index` label OR its numerical index position.
+* When you manipulate data, a value's index *position* can change, but its index *label* will not.